 In 2005 the Daughters of the American Revolution sold the house and property to the Borough of Flemington to be used as a public museum.
 Currently the museum is administrated by The Friends of Fleming Caste, Inc. Today, the Fleming's house is set up to depict life in the 1700's including a colonial kitchen, a parlor, and a room honoring the house's residents through the years.

-The museum will be open Noon to 4pm, Sunday, July 13 and 20th Regular Hours: Open House and Tours are held the second Saturday of every month.
+Regular Hours: Open House and Tours are held the second Saturday of every month 1pm - 4pm.
 Fleminghousemuseum.org Phone: 908-782-4607